bfenetworks/bfe/docs/en_us/introduction/comparison.md

 # Comparison to similar systems

-Here comparion will be made between BFE and several similar system.
+Here comparison will be made between BFE and several similar system.

 NOTE: Most of the projects below are under active development.
 Thus some of the information may become out of date.
 If that is the case please feedback to https://github.com/bfenetworks/bfe/issues.

 ## Briefs of BFE and similar systems

-The brief decriptions of several systems are as follows:
+The brief descriptions of several systems are as follows:

 + BFE: BFE is an open-source layer 7 load balancer.
 + [Nginx](http://nginx.org/en/): nginx is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server.